Bond & REIT ETFs Technical AnalysisArchive

 Weekly Technical Indicators: [See AGG weekly technical indicators chart]

 Weekly technical indicators are neutral.

-The weekly MACD line is above its signal line since June 1, 2018.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since August 14, 2020.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See AGG short-term trend chart]

 A short-term uptrend had started on September 10, 2020 at 118.02 and reached 118.53 on September 16, 2020.
 AGG gained -0.51 points, or -0.43%, in 6 days.
 Price is near the Fibonacci 61.8% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Daily Technical Indicators: [See AGG daily technical indicators chart]

 Daily technical indicators are neutral.

 During the last week, daily MACD line has moved above its signal line.
 Such crossover is considered a bullish signal.

 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.